notjames/musings/index.md

 ### Which one should I use?

 Well, that's a loaded question.
 Setting up a container is probably the easiest and fastest way to go, but if you need a full OS, then VM is the right way.
 If you use a VM, you'll need to have a considerable amount of hardware availability on your Mac to make it all run smoothly.
 I personally recommend at least a multi-core CPU with 16Gb or RAM and a large enough hard drive to allow a decent sized virtual disk for Linux.
-I generally prefer a drive that is no less than 128 Gb (dynamically allocated -- more about that later).
+I generally prefer a virtual drive that is no less than 128 Gb (dynamically allocated -- more about that later) so you'll need a large enough SSD on your Mac, though it's likely you have at least a 500Mb SSD or maybe even a Terabyte.
+Carving 128Gb out of either of those shouldn't be too difficult.

 ### What's the benefits of a container over a VM?